Henri Cartier-Bresson photographs of artists collection / Henri Cartier-Bresson

 Photographs of artists Robert Rauschenberg, Josef Albers, Marcel Duchamp, Jack Tworkov, and Naum Gabo taken by Cartier-Bresson in 1968.

-An interview of Robert Rauschenberg conducted 1965 Dec.
-21, by Dorothy Seckler, for the Archives of American Art.
+An interview of V. V. Rankine conducted 1990 Mar.
+2-22, by Liza Kirwin, for the Archives of American Art.

 The Cleve Gray papers, 1933-2005, measure 9.2 linear feet.
 Papers include biographical material, alphabetical files, writings, artwork, audio/visual records, artifacts, printed material, and photographs.
 Extensive alphabetical files contain personal and professional correspondence as well as subject files relating to projects and interests.
 Especially well-documented are: Gray's involvement with the Vietnam protest movement; and Threnody, his best-known work composed of fourteen large panels lamenting the dead of both sides sides in Vietnam, commissioned by the Neuberger Museum of Art.